-A. NSP Program-
+A. Program Income -

-NSP Program income is the gross income received by the Subrecipient and NSP recipient entities that are local governments or public housing authorities which is directly generated from the use of NSP funds, including but not limited to the following:
+Program income is the gross income received by the Subrecipient or NSP recipient entities that are local governments or public housing authorities, which is directly generated from the use of NSP funds, including but not limited to the following:

-- Proceeds received from the sale or long-term lease of real property; - Proceeds from the disposition of equipment purchased with NSP funds; - Gross income from real property that is used for rental less incidentals cost (Operating/replacement reserves, maintenance, debt, vacancy, management fees, utilities, etc.); - Payments of principal and interest on loans made with NSP funds; - Proceeds from the sale of loans made with NSP funds; - Proceeds from the sale of obligations secured by loans made with NSP funds; - Interest earned on program income pending its use; and - Recaptures on sales of homes pursuant to enforcement of NSP affordability requirements. - The amount of income received determined to be NSP program income is the prorated amount of NSP funds invested as compared to the investments of other funding sources in the property.
+- Proceeds received from the sale or long-term lease of real property; - Proceeds from the disposition of equipment purchased with NSP funds; - Gross income from real property that is used for rental less incidentals cost (Operating/replacement reserves, maintenance, debt, vacancy, management fees, utilities, etc.): - Payments of principal and interest on loans made with NSP funds; - Proceeds from the sale of loans made with NSP funds; - Proceeds from the sale of obligations secured by loans made with NSP funds; - Interest earned on program income pending its use; and - Recaptures on sales of homes pursuant to enforcement of NSP affordability requirements.

-The Subrecipients and recipients must maintain records of the receipt and expenditure of program income in accordance with 24 CFR 570.506(h) and with the standards for financial management systems of 24 CFR Part 85.20 or 24 570.504, as applicable.
+The Subrecipient and recipient must maintain records of the receipt and expenditure of program income in accordance with 24 CFR 570.506(h) and with the standards for financial management systems of 24 CFR Part 85.20 or 24 570.504, as applicable.